happy-kaseem/mypages/README.md

 For this we need a tool which does the following
 - keep track of the changes to the article in every language
-- show differences in the source language to show what needs to be translated in the target language
+- show differences in the source language to show what needs to be translated in the target language (when in doubt, the translator can choose the version of the source which is used to show the differences).

 This is a typical scenario (explicit example in English and German)